Common Fund 2026: Request for Parish Financial Contribution

 Cost of stipendiary ministry of your incumbent or priest in charge |

-58,403 |
+63,274 |

 |

-85,081 |
+21,479 |

-Once you have had time to consider these details in the context of your own parish finances, the Archdeacons, Area Deans, Diocesan Secretary and Director of Finance are once again happy to talk to as many parishes as possible to discuss your proposals for your 2025 Common Fund contributions.
+Once you have had time to consider these details in the context of your own parish finances, the Archdeacons, Area Deans, Diocesan Secretary and Director of Finance are once again happy to talk to as many parishes as possible to discuss your proposals for your 2026 Common Fund commitments.
 This dialogue is critical as we work together to reimagine sustainable mission and ministry deployment that is both effective and affordable for both your PCC and the BDBF, as we work together towards a more financially sustainable future for the Diocese of Birmingham.

-For Local Ecumenical Partnerships (“LEPs”), your request has been discussed over the summer with your ecumenical partner.
+For Local Ecumenical Partnerships (LEPs), your request has been discussed over the summer with your ecumenical partner.
 Your Anglican contribution has already been agreed (although you may give more if you wish), and you may receive additional communications from your ecumenical partner in relation to their share.

 You and your community remain in my prayers as always and I continue to give thanks for God’s generosity and hope that it will inspire confidence and hope across our shared life as one family in Christ.